odoo/documentation/content/applications/finance/expenses.rst

      When a tax is configured on an expense category, the :guilabel:`Included Taxes` value will update in real time as the :guilabel:`Total` or :guilabel:`Quantity` is updated.

-- :guilabel:`Employee`: Using the drop-down menu, select the employee this expense is for.
+- :guilabel:`Employee`: using the drop-down menu, select the employee this expense is for.
-- :guilabel:`Paid By`: Click the radio button to indicate who paid for the expense and should be reimbursed.
+- :guilabel:`Paid By`: click the radio button to indicate who paid for the expense and should be reimbursed.
 If the employee paid for the expense (and should be reimbursed) select :guilabel:`Employee (to reimburse)`.
 If the company paid directly instead (e.g. if the company credit card was used to pay for the expense) select :guilabel:`Company`.
 Depending on the expense category selected, this field may not appear.
-- :guilabel:`Bill Reference`: If there is any reference text that should be included for the expense, enter it in this field.
+- :guilabel:`Bill Reference`: if there is any reference text that should be included for the expense, enter it in this field.
-- :guilabel:`Expense Date`: Using the calendar module, enter the date the expense was incurred.
+- :guilabel:`Expense Date`: using the calendar module, enter the date the expense was incurred.
 Use the :guilabel:`< (left)` and :guilabel:`> (right)` arrows to navigate to the correct month, then click on the specific day to enter the selection.
-- :guilabel:`Account`: Select the expense account that this expense should be logged on from the drop-down menu.
+- :guilabel:`Account`: select the expense account that this expense should be logged on from the drop-down menu.
-- :guilabel:`Customer to Reinvoice`: If the expense is something that should be paid for by a customer, select the :abbr:`SO (Sales Order)` and customer that will be invoiced for this expense from the drop-down menu.
+- :guilabel:`Customer to Reinvoice`: if the expense is something that should be paid for by a customer, select the :abbr:`SO (Sales Order)` and customer that will be invoiced for this expense from the drop-down menu.
 All sales orders in the drop-down menu list both the :abbr:`SO (Sales Order)` as well as the company the sales order is written for, but after the expense is saved, the